BIMseven/cs1632-Deliverable-1/Test-Cases-Ben.md

 # Test Cases -Ben

-    IDENTIFIER: FUN-TEXT-DISPLAY
+    IDENTIFIER: TEST-TEXT-DISPLAY
     DESCRIPTION:
         This test verifies that the GUI displays three text boxes labeled 'Program Area', 'Stack', and 'Output'.
     PRECONDITIONS:
         JBefunge is compiled as specified by its readme.
     EXECUTION STEPS:
         1.The user runs JBefunge
     POSTCONDITIONS:
         The JBefunge GUI displayed, showing  three text boxes labeled 'Program Area', 'Stack', and 'Output'respectively.

 ---
-    IDENTIFIER:  FUN-EDITABLE-PROGRAM-AREA-TEXT-DISPLAY
+    IDENTIFIER:  TEST-EDITABLE-PROGRAM-AREA-TEXT-DISPLAY
+    DESCRIPTION:

-    DESCRIPTION:  This test verifies that the 'Program Area' text box may be edited by the   user.
+        This test verifies that the 'Program Area' text box may be edited by the user.
     PRECONDITIONS: JBefunge is running.
     EXECUTION STEPS:
         1. Click on the upper-most text box labeled 'Program Area'.
         2. Type the word 'test'.
+    POSTCONDITIONS:

-    POSTCONDITIONS:  Verify that the word 'test' has appeared in the selected text-box.
+        Verify that the word 'test' has appeared in the selected text-box.
 ---
-    IDENTIFIER:  FUN-UNEDITABLE-PROGRAM-AREA-TEXT-DISPLAY
+    IDENTIFIER:  TEST-UNEDITABLE-PROGRAM-AREA-TEXT-DISPLAY
+    DESCRIPTION:

-    DESCRIPTION:  This test verifies that the 'Stack' and 'Output' text boxes cannot be edited by the user.
+        This test verifies that the 'Stack' and 'Output' text cannot be edited by the user.
+    PRECONDITIONS:

-    PRECONDITIONS:  JBefunge is running.
+        JBefunge is running.
     EXECUTION STEPS:
         1. Click on the middle text box labeled 'Stack'.
         2. Type the word 'test'.
         3. Repeat steps 1 and 2 for the lower-most text box labeled 'Output'.
+    POSTCONDITIONS:

-    POSTCONDITIONS:  Verify that the word 'test' has not appeared in neither the 'Stack' nor the 'Output' text boxes.
+        Verify that the word 'test' has not appeared in neither the 'Stack' nor the 'Output' text boxes.
 ---
-    IDENTIFIER:  FUN-SAVE-FILE-CREATION
+    IDENTIFIER:  TEST-SAVE-FILE-CREATION

     DESCRIPTION:  This test verifies that using the 'save file' command under the file menu on a new, untitled program will create a file of the specified name in the